 And whether you're an organization or an individual, it is hard to be perfect.
 We're not perfect.
 You're not perfect (though tbh if you really are, we're hiring).
 And that's fine - this isn't about perfection - this is about progress.
 It's about consistently standing behind (and up to) the values you hold and trying your best.

 We are all equal, beautiful, and unique humans with the potential to create progress in our own lives, for our friends and family, and in our community.

 So when we say "Our mission is to help you live better, work better, and change the world on your terms" here's what we really mean:

-No one should live in poverty.
-And no one should suffer from a lack of access to basic needs and care.
+No one should live in poverty, be a victim of climate injustice, or suffer from a lack of access to basic needs and care.
 That's our collective priority #1.
 Next, we need to make real improvements in each other's lives: health, happiness, love, sustainable living, and the opportunity to do meaningful work.

 Work sits at the center of human potential - our ability to create and innovate.
 We believe everyone has a right to do meaningful, fulfilling work and earn a livable wage.
 Research consistently shows purposeful work is one of the top deciding factors of your overall happiness.